Skip to content

 Time-only

-Set date_format to false to hide the date picker and make the input time only:
+Set type to "time" to make the input time only:

 yaml